Whittier Boulevard: Events

 In 1993, the boulevard was featured in Visiting... with Huell Howser Episode 107.

+The play, Whittier Boulevard was written and performed by the Latino Theater Company in 2023.
+It jumps to the near future to look back at the Latino history of L.A.

 Transportation

 Bus service on Whittier Boulevard is provided by Metro Local line 18 and Montebello Transit Line 10.
 Metro Line 18 runs on Whittier Boulevard between Downtown and East Los Angeles, and Montebello Line 10 runs east of East Los Angeles.